Georgia Bulldogs football: Georgia Tech

 Dating to 1893, the series with the in-state Georgia Tech Yellow Jackets has traditionally been played as the final regular season game of the season and was historically Georgia's most important and fierce rivalry.
-Since 2000 Georgia has dominated the series, winning 18 out of 21 matchups, lessening the importance of the once-close series.
-Georgia leads the series 72–41–5 through the 2024 season.
+Since the 2000s, Georgia has dominated the series, winning 18 out of 21 matchups, lessening the importance of the once-close series.
+Georgia leads the series 73–41–5 through the 2025 season.

 South Carolina

 The series with South Carolina dates to 1894.
 The border-rivalry gained importance when South Carolina joined the SEC in 1992, and gained intensity when former Florida coach, Steve Spurrier, coached the Gamecocks from 2006 to 2015.
 Georgia leads the series 55–19–2 through the 2023 season.
+The schools paused their annual series for 2024 and 2025.

 Tennessee

 The series with Tennessee dates to 1899.
-An annual rivalry began in 1992 upon the creation of the SEC Eastern Division, and played an important role in deciding the division champion untl divisions were eliminated beginning with the 2024 seeason.
-Georgia and Tennessee are the third and second most winningest pre-expansion SEC programs behind only Alabama.
-Georgia leads the series 29–23–2 through the 2024 season.
+An annual rivalry began in 1992 upon the creation of the SEC Eastern Division and played an important role in deciding the division champion until divisions were eliminated beginning with the 2024 season.
+Georgia and Tennessee are the third and second winningest pre-expansion SEC programs behind only Alabama.
+Georgia leads the series 30–23–2 through the 2025 season.
 Beginning in 2026, the rivalry will no longer be played annually, however, the two schools will still meet every other season.